programminghistorian/ph-submissions/en/drafts/originals/building-3d-environments-threejs-pt-1.md

     scene.add( light );
 ```

-Next we will import two model loaders and use them to add the model.
+Next you will import two model loaders and use them to add the model.
 Three.js can load several different file types.
 DRACO compressed glTF files require the importation of an additional loader (DRACOLoader) which uncompresses the model mesh.
 The created DRACOLoader needs to retrieve the code from a webserver and the path used must match the version of three.js that you are using.
 If you are not using version 160.0, you need to change the number in the path.

 After: